just1689/image-buddy/README.md

 The application reads the buddy.yaml file and carries out the actions under `actions`.
 The default list of images is `images` and contains a number of images separated by new lines.

+This is useful for Enterprise environemnts / air-gapped contexts.

+See the example files `buddy.yaml` and `images`.